saifazmi/learn/notes/python/real_python/2.fundamentals/a.Strings_and_Methods/STRINGS AND METHODS.md

 ```

 In the first example, we were trying to change part of `my_string` and keep the rest of it unchanged, which doesn't work.
 In the second example, we created a new string by adding two strings together, one of which was a part of `my_string`; then we took that new string and completely reassigned `my_string` to this new value.

+## Use Objects and Methods

+Python is an example of an Object-Oriented Programming (OOP) language.
+This means that information is stored in objects.
+A _string_ is an example of an object in python.
+Strings are very simple objects, they only hold one piece of information i.e. their value.

+But an object can be very complex if needed.
+It can even hold other objects inside it.
+This helps to give structure and organisation to the program.